jcsandov/jcsandov.github.io/_teaching/05_TD_Fluid_Mechanics_UoE.md

 ======
 3.1 The basics of potential flow: introduction of vorticity and the velocity potential and derivation of the conservation laws governing incompressible irrotational flow, including Bernoulli's law. <br>
 3.2 The building blocks of potential flow: introduction to the elementary solutions to the Laplace equation, the principle of linear superposition and application to explain applied fluid dynamics problems. <br>
-3.3 Forces on objects in potential flow: flow past a rotating circle, the Magnus effect and the d'Alembert's paradox, Kelvin¿s circulation theorem and Kutta-Joukowsky's theorem. <br>
+3.3 Forces on objects in potential flow: flow past a rotating circle, the Magnus effect and the d'Alembert's paradox, Kelvin's circulation theorem and Kutta-Joukowsky's theorem. <br>
 3.4 How to reconcile potential flow with rotational flow: the link between circulation and vorticity, bound circulation and free vortices. <br>
 3.4 Introduction to thin airfoil theory: key assumptions and basic results.